Formed in 1965, Diabetes WA is a not-for-profit, member based organisation that has served the Western Australian community for more than 50 years.

 The Board meets every two months and scrutinises strategic, management and operational reports provided by the CEO.

-The Board’s responsibilities and processes are set out in our constitution, The Rules of Diabetes Association of Western Australia (Inc).
-The constitution has been lodged with the WA Department of Consumer Protection.
+The Board’s responsibilities and processes are set out in our constitution, Constitution of Diabetes WA Ltd trading as Diabetes WA.
+The constitution has been lodged with ASIC and ACNC.

 All Board Members undertake a comprehensive induction which outlines their legal responsibilities as a director and provides general information about Diabetes WA and relevant policies.